exasol/pyexasol/doc/user_guide/exploring_features/advanced_topics/performance.rst

 How to Run Your Own Test
 ------------------------

-I strongly encourage you to run your own performance tests.
-You may use test scripts provided with PyExasol as the starting point.
-Make sure to use your production Exasol cluster for tests.
-Please do not use Exasol running in Docker locally, it eliminates the whole point of testing.
+It is strongly encouraged that you run your own performance measurements.
+You may use the scripts provided with PyExasol as the starting point.
+Make sure to use your production Exasol cluster for measurements.
+Please do not use Exasol running in Docker locally; it eliminates the whole point of evaluating the performance.

 1. Install PyODBC, TurbODBC, PyExasol, pandas.
 2. Install Exasol ODBC driver.